 Use Categories of development and assessment Assessment benchmarks for assessable development and requirements for accepted development

 Dwelling house Accepted

 Park

 Sales office

 Landing

 Editor's note-Landings are regulated as prescribed tidal works under the Coastal Protection and Management Act

 Substation Accepted

 Utility installation If provided by a public sector entity

-Accepted
+Talaaammuuisatiana Accepted

 Telecommunications facility If aerial cabling for broadband purposes

 Accepted subject to requirements

 Dual occupancy Editor's note-Dual occupancies that do not comply with any relevant acceptable outcomes of the Queensland Development Code MP1.3 will require a concurrence agency referral to Council under Schedule 9 of the Regulation.

 Low-medium density residential zone code

-Home-based business Accepted subject to requirements Editor's note-Unless otherwise specified, dev requirements will become code assessable whoutcome.
-However, it will only be assessable a outcome (refer section 5.3.3 (2)). nen not complying with an acceptable
+Home-based business Accepted subject to requirements Editor's note-Unless otherwise specified, development that is accepted subject to requirements will become code assessable when not complying with an acceptable outcome.
+However, it will only be assessable against the corresponding performance outcome (refer section 5.3.3 (2)).

 Home-based business code

 Code assessment

 Low-medium density

 residential zone code

 Healthy waters code

 Multiple dwelling Infrastructure works code

 Residential care Landscape code

 facility Transport, servicing, access and parking code

-Retirement facility Rooming accommodation If building height is 8.5m or less and parking code
+Retirement facility Rooming accommodation If building height is 8.5m or less and panning code

 Editor's note - Council has developed a Multiple Dwelling Design Guide to assist applicants in achieving high standard design outcomes for multiple dwellings.
 It is recommended that this document is used as a reference document to support the assessment benchmarks in this planning scheme.

 Code assessment